Aortoiliac Occlusive Disease

 What is aortoiliac occlusive disease?

-The aorta and iliac arteries are the blood vessels in the abdomen through which nutrient rich blood flow to the legs must pass.
+The aorta and iliac arteries are the blood vessels in the abdomen through which nutrient rich blood that flows to the legs must pass.
 Aortoiliac occlusive disease occurs when these arteries become narrowed or blocked by atherosclerotic plaque (hardening of the arteries) which is largely made of cholesterol.
 Aortoiliac disease is considered a type of peripheral arterial disease (PAD) because it affects arteries, which are blood vessels that carry blood away from your heart to your limbs.
 When your iliac arteries narrow or become blocked, your legs may not receive the blood and oxygen they need.
 This lack of oxygen is called ischemia and it can cause pain.
 In severe cases, sores or gangrene can develop, which can result in losing a limb.
 However, these developments are uncommon unless the process is not treated and is allowed to progress.

 What are the symptoms?